Methylation: Why It Matters For Your Immunity, Inflammation & More

 - The immune response, controlling T-cell production, fighting infections and viruses and regulating the immune response

 If you have a shortage of methyl groups, or your methylation cycle is interrupted, any or all of these processes can become compromised, and you could get sick.
-Research has clearly linked impaired methylation with autoimmune conditions.
+Research has linked impaired methylation with autoimmune conditions.

 How To Improve Methylation

-1. Eat healing greens.
+1. Eat plenty of greens.

 Eating dark leafy green veggies daily provides you with natural folate (a methyl donor), necessary for proper methylation.
-Make sure to get a minimum of two cups of these healing foods daily.
+Make sure to get a minimum of two cups of these foods daily.

 2. Get B vitamins and folate.